sbl-sdsc/mmtf-spark/docs/WindowInstallation.md

 [Download JDK 1.8 for Windows x64](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and run the installer.

 ### Install UNIX Command Line Tools (Gow)
-If you do not have access to UNIX command line tool, install Gow.
-It lets you run UNIX command line tools such as gzip, tar and curl in a Windows Command Prompt.
+Gow is a lightweight set of UNIX command line tools such as gzip, tar and curl that can be run in a Command Prompt window.

 [Download Gow](https://github.com/bmatzelle/gow/releases) and run the installer.